When should I submit an application form?

 EMA is usually paid directly into your bank account.
 If you don't have a bank account, you'll need to open one which can accept BACS payments.
 We won't usually pay to someone else's account.

-No, you will only be paid for weeks in attendance at school.
-In-service days are not considered holidays for EMA purposes, and payment can be still made as long as your attendance is 100% for the rest of that week.
+No - You will only be paid for weeks in which the school is open for at least 3 days, so you will not be paid for holiday weeks.
+In-service days or emergency closures (due to bad weather etc.) are not considered holidays for EMA purposes, and payment can be still made as long as your attendance is 100% for the rest of that week.

 Does my performance at school affect my entitlement?

 Your school decides if your EMA will be paid for each week.
-If your attendance isn't satisfactory, no payment will be made for that week unless your absence has been covered by a medical certificate or has been approved by your school.
+If your attendance isn't satisfactory, no payment will be made for that week unless your absence has been covered by a self certification form or has been approved by your school.
+Make sure you keep your school updated on any absences.

-Lateness can also affect payments, as can progress and conduct - ie if you don't meet the conditions you agree to in your Learning Choices Agreement – including submission of home or course work.
+Lateness can also affect payments, as can progress and conduct – i.e. you may not receive payments if you don't meet the conditions of entitlement you agreed to with your Learning Agreement – including submission of home or course work.

 You'll no longer receive weekly EMA payments from the date of your last full week of attendance.